jbcodeforce/shift_left_utils/docs/index.md

 To organize batch processing and data pipelines to Datawarehouse, some compagnies are using the [Kimball guidelines](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/) and best practices.

+Working on this kind of refactoring projects is taking some time and is challenging.
+AI Agentic solution should help data engineers to shift their data pipelines to the real-time processing by offering flexible SQL translation tools.

+This repository is a tentative to develop and share some of those tools and practices for running such projects.

+As of now the utilities are oriented to use Confluent Cloud for Kafka and for Flink, but running local Flink and Kafka should be easy to support.

+To avoid calling remote LLM, the current repository uses Ollama, running locally, or potentially in a remote server on-premises or inside a private network.

 Two important concepts of this practice:

 * **Dimensions** provide the “who, what, where, when, why, and how” context surrounding a business process event.
 Dimension tables contain the descriptive attributes used by BI applications for ﬁltering and grouping the facts.